prateekchauhands/football-teams-analysis/README.md

-# Big 5 European Leagues Teams Analysis
+# Football Teams Analysis | Big 5 European Leagues

 ## Overview
 This project aims to analyze and visualize the stats, performances, and comparisons of various football teams from the top 5 leagues across Europe from season 2001-02 onwards.
 The data is sourced from the Football-Data website.
 The data has been webscraped using the Beautiful Soup package and exported to a CSV file.
 Then, the data has been processed using Power BI to create a database for easy management, analysis, and exploration of the data visually and to gain valuable insights.